 Following along will require a few things.
 The first of which is dedication and time.
 If you don’t have the desire to put in at least a little bit of work there is simply no way I can help, that said, if you’re reading this instead of watching Netflix I believe that’s already proof enough you want to learn.
-Next is hardware and software, namely you’ll be needing a few development boards and Linux, but I’ll get into those with time.
+Next is hardware and software, namely you’ll be needing a few development boards and Linux, but we’ll get into those with time.

-Before we get started there are a few things I recommend reading and watching first.
-These should give you a bit of an overview of some of the things that will be covered to give you at least a tiny bit of familiarity as each concept comes up.
+Before we get started, there are a few things I recommend reading and watching first.
+These should give you a bit of an overview of some of the things that will be covered, to give you at least a tiny bit of familiarity as each concept comes up.

 While I will be covering a lot more than just Computer Science, I recommend this overview of the topics covered in CS: Map of Computer Science by Dominic Walliman